 What is Burlap you might ask?
 If you have not heard of burlap perhaps you know about hessian or jute.
-They are all one and the same product made from the jute plant.
+They are all one and the same product made from the fibers of the jute plant.
 Burlap is made of strong natural fibers and this material is used for all sorts of sewing and craft projects.
 It is not really ideal for clothing as it can be rough on the skin and is quite stiff.
-Bags, coverings for shade, sacks, drapes, décor and various craft ideas suit the ‘eco-friendly’ burlap.
+Bags, coverings for shade, sacks, drapes, décor, and various craft ideas suit the ‘eco-friendly’ burlap.

 What is Burlap?